-Theranos was a biotech company that claimed its device could carry out comprehensive laboratory tests from a prick of blood.
-Its failure to deliver on that promise present valuable business lessons for techpreneurs in Nigeria.
+Theranos was a biotech company that claimed its device could carry out comprehensive laboratory tests from a drop of blood.
+Its failure to deliver on that promise present valuable business lessons for tech entrepreneurs.

 While their trial has been postponed because of the novel coronavirus (alias COVID-19) pandemic, Theranos has been making the rounds.
 Many people have wondered if it's possible to have Theranos-like for COVID19: a device that'd make testing people for COVID-19 "quick, painless and affordable"—just as Theranos envisioned for blood tests.

 Meanwhile, companies have been coming forward with COVID-19 tests that can tell if someone is infected within five to 45 minutes.
 Notable among the companies are Abbott Laboratories, Labrador Diagnostics, Cepheid, and BioFire.

 The question shouldn't be what if Theranos had worked because its patents have become useful in the fight against coronavirus.
 Also, an Israeli startup Sight Diagnostics has begun to sell its AI-based blood diagnostics device that can carry out complete blood count (CBC) tests from a drop of blood.
 The question should (continue to) be what can we learn from the failed biotech startup?

 ...blood count test within 5 minutes such that physicians and community health workers can provide/recommend basic recommendations.— Francis Sani (@francis_sani) June 19, 2019

 Yoel is ex-military and it's interesting how much of their military technical expertise is utilized in the ecosystem.

 Five lessons entrepreneurs can learn from the rise and fall of Theranos